Basic Search [?]

 Distribution

-Western Europe from northern Portugal and northern Spain throughout France and through southern Belgium and extreme southern Netherlands to central and southwestern Germany and northern and western Switzerland; introduced into northern and southern England and onto Menorca in the Balearic Islands, Spain.
+Western Europe from northern Portugal and northern and eastern Spain (excluding Catalonia) throughout France (except for the eastern Pyrenees) and through southern Belgium and extreme southern Netherlands to central and southwestern Germany and northern and western Switzerland; introduced into northern and southern England and onto Menorca in the Balearic Islands, Spain.

 Comment